 Progesterone prepares the uterus for pregnancy, regulates blood sugar, and builds bones.
 Progesterone also plays a role in converting fat into energy and helps regulate thyroid hormone production.
 It’s Mother Nature’s natural anti-anxiety “med”.
 Progesterone supports bone health in balance with Estradiol.

 Cortisol is a hormone produced by the adrenal gland.
 It is released in response to stress and is commonly called the “fight or flight hormone”.
-It increases the metabolism of glucose, regulates blood pressure, helps to reduce inflammation, controls the sleep/wake cycle.
+It increases the metabolism of glucose, regulates blood pressure, helps to reduce inflammation, and controls the sleep/wake cycle.
 It can also help control your mood and motivation.

 Thyroxine (T4) is another hormone secreted by the thyroid gland and is a precursor to T3.
 Basically, it’s the inactive thyroid hormone that converts into the active form of T3.
-We want to look at the FREE T4 levels.

 Thyroid Stimulating Hormone (TSH) regulates T3 and T4.
 When released, it stimulates the production of T4.
+TSH is NOT a thyroid hormone but rather a pituitary hormone.

 How does your diet affect your hormones?